Apply for Unemployment Benefits in Minnesota

 - Services performed by an immediate family member (spouse, child or parent).

 - Student employment or work-study.

 High school students are ineligible to file for an unemployment claim in Minnesota until after graduation, regardless of prior employment.
 However, students pursuing a General Equivalency Diploma (GED) who also fulfill the other requirements can apply for unemployment benefits.
 Other applicants attending school must be available for employment during normal times of occupation and must be willing to adjust class schedules or educational conflicts to accept employment.

-During unemployment registration, applicants must be prepared to relinquish basic contact information as well as identification verification material like their Social Security Number and driver license or other state-issued identification number.
+During unemployment registration, applicants must be prepared to relinquish basic contact information as well as identification verification material like their Social Security Number (SSN) and driver’s license or another state-issued identification number.
 Select individuals who apply for unemployment benefits in MN may need additional paperwork based on their citizenship or prior employment.

 Some pieces of information applicants need to have on hand for the MN unemployment EDD application include: